anyaharter97/notes/libvirt-dbus.md

     * the type is corresponding to the [D-Bus Types](#d-bus-types)
         * `s`: string

-2. Now we need to create a function in `nwfilter.c`.
+2. Now we need to create a function in `src/nwfilter.c`.
 The model for implementing the method is to create a variable for the property and then call the original libvirt function.
 Each will be slightly different, but if you find a similar function, perhaps for a different interface, that can provide a good model.

     ``` c
     static void